 The German automaker is also considering a seven-seater version of the Tiguan premium SUV for the Indian market.
-The company is currently working on the seven-seater model, which is likely to make global debut towards the end of this year.
-In order to add an extra seat, Volkswagen will increase the wheelbase and length of the car.
-Like the regular model, the new model will be brought into India as CKD and then assembled at VW’s local manufacturing unit in Aurangabad, Maharashtra.
-The company had unveiled the VW Tiguan AllSpace concept at the 2017 Geneva Motor Show, and the same model is expected to be launched in India.
+Called Tiguan AllSpace, the seven-seater model is already on sale in several European markets.
+In order to add an extra seat, Volkswagen has increased the wheelbase and length of the car.
+Like the five-seater model, the new Tiguan will be brought into India as CKD and then assembled at VW’s local manufacturing unit in Aurangabad, Maharashtra.
+Unveiled at the 2017 Geneva Motor Show, the new model is expected to arrive in India in 2019.

 The Tiguan Allspace comes with additional 115-litres of boot space as it is 215mm longer than the standard Tiguan.
 In fact, the wheelbase has been increased by 110mm.
 The SUV looks largely similar to the five seater model, except for the few upgrades to the bonnet and the front grille.
 The SUV will be powered by the same 2.0-litre TDI engine that powers the regular model.
 Paired to a 7-speed DSG automatic unit, this engine is good for 143bhp and 340Nm of torque.